June 24, 2021 by John Fernandez

-Proper physical and mental preparation is a must on event day, says Michael Swartzon, M.D., primary care and sports medicine physician with Miami Orthopedics & Sports Medicine Institute.
-He is also medical director of this year’s Fitbit Miami Marathon and Half Marathon.
-Baptist Health South Florida is a sponsor and the official medical provider for the event, providing assistance at the various first-aid and medical stations along the full course.
+Proper physical and mental preparation is a must when you run for long distances, says Michael Swartzon, M.D., primary care and sports medicine physician with Miami Orthopedics & Sports Medicine Institute.
+He was medical director of last year’s Miami Marathon and Half Marathon.
+Baptist Health South Florida was a sponsor and the official medical provider for the event, providing assistance at the various first-aid and medical stations along the full course.

 “Both physically and mentally, our bodies take a lot of abuse,” says Dr. Swartzon.
 “Not just from the actual pounding of running, but in the muscles, lack of nutrition, the need for electrolytes, and the heat.
 And then of course, from the mental perspective, continuing for several hours with a repetitive activity.
 It takes a lot of training.”

-Runners will experience physical strains or injuries from overuse or lack of conditioning on event day, even if they have completed months of training that resulted in successful long weekend runs of about 20 miles for the full marathoners, and 10 miles for half-marathoners.
+Runners will experience physical strains or injuries from overuse or lack of conditioning on day they undertake a half marathon or full marathon, even if they have completed months of training that resulted in successful long weekend runs of about 20 miles for the full marathoners, and 10 miles for half-marathoners.

 “On race day, there are injuries that are going to happen,” says Dr. Swartzon.
 “But it’s really the training the helps prepare runners for finishing the race.
-We keep the cars at bay and we hope the weather is dry and relatively cool.
-And aside from that, it’s all about your training, your form and trying to keep going and not pulling a hamstring, or not tripping or falling and scraping your knee.
-Most of the time after these minor injuries, the runners stop at the next first-aide station, they get a band-aid and they keep going.”
+It’s all about your training, your form and trying to keep going and not pulling a hamstring, or not tripping or falling and scraping your knee.”

 Those who are occasional runners and are considering taking part in a long-distance event should consult with their doctor to make sure they are no underlying health issues that could surface with the strains of training.